DavyJonesLocker/ember-new-modules-shim/README.md

 ember install ember-new-modules-shim
 ```

+## (Optional) Disabling `ember-cli-shims`

+I recommend doing this after making the transition.

-Optionally uninstall the `ember-cli-shims` Bower module.
+Start with uninstalling the `ember-cli-shims` Bower module:

 ```
 bower uninstall ember-cli-shims --save
 ```

-and in your `ember-cli-build.js`:
+Then add the following config to your `EmberApp` in your `ember-cli-build.js` file:

 ```
 module.exports = function(defaults) {